dchowitz/slire/README.md

 ### Audit Trail Strategies with Tracing

-SmartRepo's built-in tracing functionality is specifically designed for two primary audit strategies: **change stream processing** (using the "latest" trace strategy) and **embedded audit trails** (using the "bounded" trace strategy).
+SmartRepo's built-in tracing functionality is specifically designed for two primary audit strategies: **change stream processing** (using the "latest" trace strategy) and **embedded audit trails** (using either "bounded" or "unbounded" trace strategies).
 The tracing feature automatically embeds trace context into documents during write operations, making it ideal for these approaches.

-This section first covers these two SmartRepo-native strategies, followed by alternative approaches that implement audit logging without relying on SmartRepo's tracing feature - giving you flexibility to choose based on your specific requirements and infrastructure.
+This section first covers these SmartRepo-native strategies, followed by alternative approaches that implement audit logging without relying on SmartRepo's tracing feature - giving you flexibility to choose based on your specific requirements and infrastructure.

 #### Change Stream Processing (Recommended)